onnx/onnx-tensorrt/docs/operators.md

 TensorRT supports the following ONNX data types: DOUBLE, FLOAT32, FLOAT16, BFLOAT16, INT32, INT64, FP8, INT8, INT4, UINT8, and BOOL

 > Note: There is limited support for DOUBLE type.
 TensorRT will attempt to cast DOUBLE down to FLOAT, clamping values to `+-FLT_MAX` if necessary.

 > Note: INT8, INT4, and FP8 are treated as `Quantized Types` in TensorRT, where support is available only through quantization from a floating-point type with higher precision.
+See [section 7.4.2](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#qat-models-work) of the developer guide for more information.

 > Note: UINT8 is only supported as network input or output tensor types.

 ## Operator Support Matrix